PMI CORPORATE WEBSITE PRIVACY NOTICE

-We use it because we have a legitimate business interest in ensuring the confidentiality, integrity and security of our physical and digital infrastructure and premises that is not overridden by your interests, rights and freedoms to protect information about you.
+We use it because we have a legitimate business interest in ensuring the confidentiality, integrity and security of our digital infrastructure that is not overridden by your interests, rights and freedoms to protect information about you.

 |Business analytics and improvements

-We use it on the grounds that we have a legitimate business interest to analyze and to improve our business performance, our products, systems, processes, offices, outlets, training, events, PMI touchpoints and the devices and information we provide and to invite others to get involved in promoting PMI products, that is not overridden by interests, rights and freedoms to protect your information about you.
+We use it on the grounds that we have a legitimate business interest to analyze and to improve our business performance, our products, PMI touchpoints, outlets and events, and to invite others to get involved in promoting PMI products, that is not overridden by interests, rights and freedoms to protect information about you.

 Where we do not base our use of information about you on one of the above legal bases, we will ask for your consent before we process the information (these cases will be clear from the context).

 In some instances, we may use information about you in ways that are not described above.
 Where this is the case, we will provide a supplemental privacy notice that explains such use.
 You should read any supplemental notice in conjunction with this notice.

 Who do we share your information with, and for what purposes?